The Labor Select International Equity Portfolio seeks maximum long-term total return.

 The Portfolio will primarily invest in equity securities of companies that are organized, have a majority of their assets, or derive most of their operating income outside of the United States, and which, in the opinion of Mondrian Investment Partners Limited, the Portfolio’s sub-advisor (Sub-advisor), are undervalued at the time of purchase based on the rigorous fundamental analysis that the Sub-advisor employs.
 In addition to following these quantitative guidelines, the Sub-advisor will select securities of issuers that present certain characteristics that are compatible or operate in accordance with certain investment policies or restrictions followed by organized labor.

-Under normal circumstances, the Portfolio will invest at least 80% of its net assets in equity securities (80% Policy).
+Under normal circumstances, the Portfolio will invest at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities (80% Policy).
 The Portfolio’s 80% Policy may be changed without shareholder approval.
 However, shareholders will be given notice at least 60 days prior to any such change.
 Under normal circumstances, the Portfolio will invest at least 40% of its total assets in securities of non-U.S. issuers.
 This policy is in addition to the 80% Policy.

 In selecting portfolio securities, the Sub-advisor emphasizes strong performance in falling markets relative to other mutual funds focusing on international equity investments.
 Equity securities include, but are not limited to, common stocks, securities convertible into common stocks, securities having common stock characteristics, such as rights and warrants to purchase common stocks, and preferred shares.
 To the extent that this Portfolio invests in convertible debt securities, those securities will be purchased on the basis of their equity characteristics, and ratings of those securities, if any, will not be an important factor in their selection.
 Additionally, the Portfolio may, from time to time, hold its assets in cash (which may be U.S. dollars or foreign currency, including the euro) or may invest in short-term debt securities or other money market instruments.
 Except when a temporary defensive approach is appropriate, the Portfolio generally will not hold more than 5% of its assets in cash or such short-term instruments.